BinaryStudioAcademy/bsa-2024-gitfit/docs/specification.md

 **Element:** Separate page.

-**How to reach:** Accessible from the sidebar by clicking the "Access Management" link for users with "View and Edit" and "Manage" access granted.
+**How to reach:** Accessible from the sidebar by clicking the "Access Management" link for users with access granted.

 **Page appearance for users with no access**
 Header is shown.